carsonetb/Engine/README.md

 * Code compiling.
 * Integration with the physics and graphics engines.

+### Documentation
+There is a DOCUMENTATION.md file in the parser folder.
+This file is a basic overview of the entire engine.

 ## Physics
 I plan to use Bullet for 3D physics and Chipmunk for 2D, because making my own physics engine is scary!